Auone31/Dijkstras_Algorithm/README.md

 # Dijkstras_Algorithm
 C++ Implementation of Dijkstra's Algorithm

+#UPDATE:
-IMPORTANT: Currently, the algorithm only calculates the shortest_path costs to all vertices within the Graph.
-The functionalities of routing table and plotting of shortest paths to specified nodes will be added soon.
+The program now calculates the shortest_path costs to all vertices within the Graph, prints out the cost to each vertex and also prints out the least cost route to the destination specified by the user.

+IMPORTANT: Plotting of shortest paths to specified nodes will be added soon.

 # Dependencies
 Graph.h requires the following: